 Frankly, person for person civilians are capable of doing as good a job as the green suiters and in many cases can do it better.

 The primary reason is that the military duty cycle at a given position is one or two years.
 In extreme cases it can go as high as four to five, but that is truly extreme and requires special circumstances.
 On the Civilian side, we commonly work at in a given position 5 to 7 years just like in private industry.
-We don't stop being the new guy until a year or two in, but by that time the green suiters are already moving on to their next posting.
+We don't stop being the new guy until a year or two in, but by that time the green suiters are already moving on to their next posting.- Not Strategypage

 This is really only true for officers.
 Enlisted soldiers can stay in the same field for their entire career, and the army created the specialist ranks (4-7) to accomodate people who did this.
 The 5-7 ranks were abolished and those people were made NCO's of the same paygrade, turning the SP4's into SPC's, who get paid the same as a corporal but haven't the same authority.
 The wisened old sergeant who excelled in his field was a hallmark of army training from it's founding over 200 years ago, but has been discarded recently in favor of a jack-of-all-trades.
 The old system worked well, providing the framework around which the nco corps was scaled up with each new war.
 If they weren't suddenly short on combat troops, the pentagon would probably be happy to let it continue forever.